 First-year and transfer students who receive the Presidential or Transfer of Excellence Scholarship and present an ACT score of 26 or above or SAT score of 1240 or above are invited to apply.
 Current students with a 3.5 or above cumulative GPA and a letter of recommendation from a faculty member also may apply.
 Applications are reviewed by the Honors Program director.

-No, almost all of the Honors courses fulfill an Elmhurst College Integrated Curriculum requirement that you’d have to complete anyway.
+No, almost all of the Honors courses fulfill an Elmhurst University Integrated Curriculum requirement that you’d have to complete anyway.

 For more details, learn about the Honors Curriculum.